sharkymark/v2-templates/deployment-go/README.md

 ```sh
 code-server --install-extension /coder/vsix/GitHub.copilot-chat.vsix
 ```

-### Images/languages to choose from
-1. NodeJS
-1. Golang
-1. Java
-1. Base (for Rust and Python)

-> Note that Rust is installed during the startup script for `~/` configuration

 ### IDE use
 1. While the purpose of this template is to show `code-server` and VS Code in a browser, you can also use the `VS Code Desktop` to download Coder's VS Code extension and the Coder CLI to remotely connect to your Coder workspace from your local installation of VS Code.